 Preserve the pressure cooker, lid, gasket, inner pot, and accessories if it is safe to do so.
 Take photos, keep the product in a secure location, and avoid repairing, cleaning, or discarding it before a legal review.

-A box or receipt can help, but it may not be the only way to prove ownership or use.
-Online orders, credit card records, product registration, photos, manuals, warranty records, and witness statements may also help identify the product.
+You may still be able to request a review without the box or receipt.
+Online orders, credit card records, product registration, photos, manuals, warranty records, and witness statements may help identify the product.

-What evidence matters most in a NutriPot pressure cooker lawsuit?
+What evidence matters most in a pressure cooker burn case?

 The appliance itself is often the most important evidence.
 Medical records, burn photos, purchase records, product model information, witness statements, and a detailed incident timeline can also be important.